Perspective | After 75 years, here’s the real story behind the mystery snake of Belmont Road NW

 “No surprise there,” Dan wrote.

 But then it rained.
-The cardboard box got wet and Pretzel escaped.
+The cardboard box got wet, and Pretzel escaped.
 It caused quite a stir in the neighborhood, though apparently did not fluster the aforementioned Thomas Fitzgibbons, who continued to calmly read his newspaper as the snake dropped from above like a python from a jungle tree branch.

 After it was captured, the snake was taken to the reptile house at the zoo.
 Dan, Richard and their families were among the many Washingtonians who went to see Pretzel.